jzuern/sph-fluidsim-fortran/README.md

 k=100000                    !
 Bulk modulus Default: 100000
 mu=0.1                      !
 Viscosity Default: 0.1
 g=9.81                      ! gravity strength Default: 9.81
-rcut=0.01                   !
-Cutoff radius (as fraction of total size of simulation grid for linked lists neighbor tracking /
+rcut_x=0.01                 !
+Cutoff radius in x-direction for cells (as fraction of total size of simulation grid) rcut_y=0.01                 !
+Cutoff radius in y-direction for cells (as fraction of total size of simulation grid) /

 ```
 Create a sim_parameter.dat file in your working directory and copy those lines into it.
 (or use the provided file)

+## TODO

+- continue implementation of
+- update and improve and elongate README.md
+- add images to README.md ?